Last updated: April 3, 2026

 "Added a photo with my dog and matches doubled.
 Girls literally open with 'OMG YOUR DOG' every time." - Ryan, 29

-Key finding:: Profiles with pets get 30% more engagement.
+Key finding: Profiles with pets get 30% more engagement.
 Gym shirtless photos only work if you're actually fit and it looks natural rather than narcissistic.

 Key takeaway: This slot amplifies your best quality, but if you try to fake it here, it becomes obvious and kills credibility built in previous photos.